Deep Dive

 Practice slowly.
 Make the face before the sentence is over.

 1. Imagine your own book is missing.
-Ask MY BOOK WHERE? with head slightly down.
+Ask ? with head slightly down.

-2. Ask YOUR TEACHER WHO? when you expect one specific person.
+2. Ask ? when you expect one specific person.

 3. Keep the movement small.
 You do not need a big downward dip.